salieri11/concord-bft/thin-replica-client/README.md

 receive a fixed number of updates before attempting to unsubscribe and terminating (128 updates in the example output here; which sounds like a lot, though it should not take too long as the time service causes the generation of a steady stream of empty updates).
+In order to demonstrate the Thin Replica Client Library's support for resuming a stopped subscription via a saved Block ID, the example application will destroy and reconstruct its Thin Replica Client object half way through this fixed number of updates, then try to re-subscribe with the last Block ID it received before destroying its first client.

-Here is an example of what some of this additional output might look like:
+Here is an example of what some of the additional output from updates received in real time might look like:

 ```
 2020-01-11T02:41:24.397 INFO  thin_replica.example: Acknowledged update with with Block ID 261.